Your Complete Guide to Bone Health: Best Foods, Supplemen...

 It should not be an everyday occurrence, except under certain circumstances.
 Once your system is full of that specific nutrient and performing at optimal levels, then the supplementation should pause, or "pulse."

 Keep in mind that what the body needs more of today might be different than what is needed tomorrow.
+As such, it is important that you tune in to how you are feeling, before, during, and after you supplement.

 So What Is Pulsing and How Does It Work?